 Where will my mission team stay in the Bahamas?

-Teams will stay at a local church in Freetown, Grand Bahama Island, on the East End.
+Teams will stay at the pastor's home or church in Freetown, Grand Bahama Island, on the East End.

 How does transportation work during Bahamas mission trips?

-Ground transportation is included for our Bahamas trips.
+Ground transportation for up to 14 people is included for our Bahamas trips.
 Experience Mission community partners will pick your team up at FPO airport or the port (if arriving by ferry), arrange transportation for all trip-related activities and return you back to the airport or port at the end of the week.
+Groups larger than 14 will need to rent a vehicle that will accommodate the additional people.
+Vehicles can easily be reserved online at major companies like Hertz and Dollar which are located at the Freeport Airport

 What time should we arrive on the first day in the Bahamas?